ale8ander/ale8ander/README.md

 - 👋 Hi, I’m @ale8ander
 - 👀 I’m interested in ...
-DeepLeaning, Statistics
+DeepLeaning, Statistics (especially LLM)
-- 🌱 I’m currently learning ...Computer Science Engineering in KyungPook National University(KNU)
+- 🌱 I’m junior at Computer Science Engineering in KyungPook National University(KNU)

 <!---
 ale8ander/ale8ander is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.